AnthonyDiGirolamo/todotxt-machine/README.md

 ### Manipulating Todo Items

-    x            - complete / un-complete selected todo item n            - add a new todo to the end of the list o            - add a todo after the selected todo (when not filtering) O            - add a todo before the selected todo (when not filtering)
+    x            - complete / un-complete selected todo item X            - archive completed todo items to done.txt (if specified) n            - add a new todo to the end of the list o            - add a todo after the selected todo (when not filtering) O            - add a todo before the selected todo (when not filtering)